Smarsden007/PouncyPartiesV3/README.md

 CastleCheckout.js (soon to be able to hold all bouncers.) holds the above components that are returned after user fills out the form and selects a date and start time.

 Calendly.js is where the booking process begins, holding instructions and the component that the user selects date, time and answers a series of questions.

+Next Component to work into check-out
+Color library form that will render if balloons are selected, if they are selected the payment option wont appear until the form is submitted.